OCA/l10n-italy/l10n_it_fatturapa/README.rst

 Configuration
 =============

- * Edit the FatturaPA fields of the partners who will send/receive the electronic invoices
+ * Edit the FatturaPA fields of the partners (in partner form) who will receive (send) the electronic invoices.
+IPA code is mandatory, EORI code is not.
- * Configure payment terms filling the fatturaPA fields related to payment terms and payment methods
+ * Configure payment terms filling the fatturaPA fields related to payment terms and payment methods.
  * Configure FatturaPA data in Accounting Configuration

 Credits